-It is always a good idea for buyers to have an inspection done.
-Inspectors will make sure that there are not any major defects or issues with the home.
-They will take a look at the plumbing, roof, HVAC systems, and the structure of the home.
+It is always a good idea for buyers to have home inspections done.
+Inspectors will make sure that there are not any major issues with the home.
+They will take a look at the plumbing, roof, HVAC systems, and structure of the home.
 Sometimes lenders will require a home inspection before the approval of the mortgage loan.
-Even though not all lenders require an inspection, it always works towards the buyers advantage.
+Not all lenders require an inspection but, it always works to the buyer’s advantage.

 Different Kinds of Home Inspections

 There are many kinds of home inspections.
 A general home inspection normally covers the home’s HVAC systems, interior plumbing and electrical systems, windows and doors, floors, attic, roof, basement, and structural components.
 Other kinds of inspections might be important to get done.
 For example, if the home you are looking to purchase has a fireplace, it might be important to get a chimney inspection.
 Some condominiums or cooperatives might require a chimney inspection.